Using Styles

 Condition Editor

-The Condition Editor is a great way to build conditional Styles.
+The Condition Editor is a great way to build conditional Styles like shown here in this example.
+But the Editor itself works the same for Document Conditions.

 To add a condition to a Style press the icon icon at the bottom of the style and select Add Condition.